EthanThatOneKid/pogodex/README.md

 Your app is ready to be deployed!
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Deploying as GitHub Page
+Run `npm run predeploy` and then run `npm run deploy`.
+All this given that the dev dependency `gh-pages` is installed.

 ---

 Engineered with 💙 by EthanThatOneKid